New Amsterdam: 1624–1664

-New Amsterdam received municipal rights on February 2, 1653, thus becoming a city.
+New Amsterdam received municipal rights by a charter from New Netherland Governor Peter Stuyvesant on February 2, 1653, thus becoming a city.

 Albany, then named Beverwyck, received its city rights in 1652.
 Nieuw Haarlem, now known as Harlem, was formally recognized in 1658.

-The first Jews known to have lived in New Amsterdam arrived in 1654.
+The first Dutch Jews known to have arrived in New Amsterdam arrived in 1654.
 First to arrive were Solomon Pietersen and Jacob Barsimson, who sailed during the summer of 1654 directly from Holland, with passports that gave them permission to trade in the colony.
 Then in early September, 23 Jewish refugees arrived from the Brazilian city of Recife, which had been conquered by the Portuguese in January 1654.
 The director-general of New Netherland, Peter Stuyvesant, sought to turn them away but was ultimately overruled by the directors of the Dutch West India Company in Amsterdam.
 Asser Levy, an Ashkenazi Jew who was one of the 23 refugees, eventually prospered and in 1661 became the first Jew to own a house in New Amsterdam, which also made him the first Jew known to have owned a house anywhere in North America.

+On September 15, 1655, New Amsterdam was occupied by several hundred Munsee, possibly in response to a Dutch colonist killing a woman stealing peaches from his orchard.
+No bloodshed occurred until the Munsee were fired upon as they were preparing to depart.
+This triggered attacks on Pavonia and Staten Island.
+Stuyvesant reported 28 farms destroyed, 40 deaths and 100 captives taken in what later became known as the Peach War.

 In 1661, the Communipaw ferry was founded and began a long history of trans-Hudson ferry and ultimately rail and road transportation.
-On September 15, 1655, New Amsterdam was attacked by 2,000 Native Americans as part of the Peach Tree War.
-They destroyed 28 farms, killed 100 settlers, and took 150 prisoners.